dahenson/dahenson.github.io/library.md

 ---
 title: Library
 layout: default
+permalink: /library/
 ---

 This page serves as a reading log for me to remember the books I’ve read.

-## 2022
+## 2023

 - **Reading**
+  - For We Are Many (Bobiverse, #2) by Dennis E. Taylor
-  - The Suitcase Clone by Robin Sloan
+  - Black Beauty by Anna Sewell
+  - A Rip Through Time by Kelley Armstrong
   - The Lord of the Rings: The Fellowship of the Ring by J.R.R.
 Tolkien _Re-read_
+  - Mere Christianity by CS Lewis

+## 2022

-  - Celine by Peter Heller
+- The Suitcase Clone by Robin Sloan
-- **Finished**
 - The Aviators by Winston Groom
 - Deconstructed by Liz Talley
 - Adnan's Story by Rabia Chaudry
 - The Emerald Mile by Kevin Fedarko
 - Network Effect (The Murderbot Diaries, #5) by Matha Wells
 - The Hobbit by J.R.R.
 Tolkien _Re-read_
 - All Systems Red (The Murderbot Diaries, #1) by Martha Wells _Re-read_
 - The Echo Wife by Sarah Gailey
 - Dragon Teeth by Michael Crichton
 - The Late Show (Renee Ballard #1) by Michael Connelly
 - The Wrong Stars (Axiom #1) by Tim Pratt
 - Greenlights by Matthew McConaughey

 ## 2021